OSHA Natural Gas Safety

 We all have heard of the dangers associated with natural gas, we’ve seen spectacular fires and explosions, and the resulting injuries and deaths.
-I’ve made a list of some safety guidelines for those of you working in the natural gas industry.
+I’ve made a list of some OSHA natural gas regulations for those of you working in the natural gas industry.
 As you well know common sense is the key, being careful and cautious is the order of the day.
 Any slip or bump could be fatal.

 The primary dangers created by liquefied gas are fire, explosion, carbon monoxide poisoning, asphyxiation, and extreme cold.
 When a gas is liquefied, the pressure can increase rapidly as the temperature rises.
 Heating can come from natural sources such as the sun.
 Under normal circumstances, a relief valve on the storage cylinder will release gas in a controlled manner to prevent the cylinder from exploding due to over pressurization.
 When a cylinder or valve is not properly maintained and rapid pressure build-up occurs due to exposure to fire or other sources of extreme heat, a cylinder failure and subsequent explosion can occur.

 The physical properties of natural gas include color, odor, and flammability.
 The principle ingredient in natural gas is methane which is colorless, odorless, and highly flammable.
 Liquefied natural gas can be used to power fork lifts, manlifts, heaters, and certain types of lighting.
 The safest way to transport natural gas is to use pipelines.
 The use of trucks, trains, or barges to transport natural gas is more dangerous and expensive than pipelines.
 While natural gas pipelines are made of steel, most distribution lines that deliver the gas from the main line to the customer have been made out of plastic since the 1980’s because they are easy to lay and do not corrode.
 Here are safety guidelines for working with natural gas: